wp-plugins/wot-press/readme.txt

 == Description ==

-Displays Account data from Wargaming.net.
-Now is statistic about World of Tanks game available.
+Displays account data from Wargaming.net.
+Now is statistic from your profile in World of Tanks game available.

 = Translations =